What can be done to help you get through?

-Now that we’ve passed the shortest day of the year, winter illnesses are certainly making their presence felt across the country!
-With a spike in influenza strains, and Covid-19 case numbers remaining consistent, it can be a real challenge for businesses to try and cover all the unplanned leave.
+With the cooler months approaching, we expect winter illnesses to make their presence felt across the country!
+With a spike in influenza strains, and COVID-19 case numbers remaining consistent, it can be a real challenge for businesses to try and cover all the unplanned leave.
 What can be done to help you get through?
 Our advice is twofold:

 One of the best ways to keep you and your team safe and well through winter is by providing a work environment that takes preventive action to reduce the spread of bugs.